 Sous vide turkey breast roast sliced on white platter with pink background

 I love doing a sous vide turkey breast and sous vide turkey legs instead of a whole turkey.
+Dark and white meat should be cooked differently!
 Serve it with some traditional side dishes for turkey and I’m a happy gal.
 It’s great for a smaller group, the meat is cooked better, and you can impart way more flavor!
-In fact, I love doing sous vide whole chicken for the same reason.
 But, after writing two sous vide cookbooks, it’s easy to tell I have a thing for the method.

 Why a turkey breast instead of a whole turkey?